Potassium: benefits, dosage, contraindications

 full-leaffull-leaffull-leaffull-leaf

-The relationship between intracellular and extracellular potassium is important for determining the electrophysiological properties of cardiac conductive tissue.
-Hypokalemia can cause prolonged repolarization, a pathogenic factor for torsades de pointes (a specific type of ventricular tachycardia), especially in patients with ischemic heart disease, heart failure, and left ventricular hypertrophy.
-In heart failure patients, potassium balance is often disrupted.
-The reduction of serum potassium concentrations can increase the likelihood of arrhythmias.
-Correcting serum potassium concentrations can reduce the frequency and complexity of ventricular arrhythmias and may prevent sudden cardiac death.
+The relationship between intracellular and extracellular potassium is important for determining the electrophysiological properties of the cardiac conduction tissue.
+Hypokalemia can cause prolonged repolarization, a pathogenic factor for torsades de pointes (a particular type of ventricular tachycardia), particularly in patients with ischemic heart disease, heart failure, and left ventricular hypertrophy.
+In heart failure patients, potassium balance is often disturbed.
+A reduction in serum potassium concentrations can increase the likelihood of arrhythmias.
+Correction of serum potassium concentrations can reduce the frequency and complexity of ventricular arrhythmias and may prevent sudden cardiac death.

 Essential